Table of Contents

 Babinski-Nageotte syndrome: lateral medullary syndrome with contralateral hemiplegia.

-Lateral medullary syndrome may be complete or partial depending on the vessel and the subsequent vascular territory involved.
+The lateral medullary syndrome may be complete or partial, depending on the vessel and the subsequent vascular territory involved.

-All brain stem syndromes are ‘crossed syndromes’ with involvement of ipsilateral cranial nerve and contralateral motor weakness.
+All brain stem syndromes are ‘crossed syndromes’ involving the ipsilateral cranial nerve and contralateral motor weakness.

-There are very few clinically and pathologically proven patients of medial medullary syndrome.
-Lateral medullary syndrome is relatively more common.
-According to a study, it is highest incidence is seen in middle aged males at 50-60 years.
-Hypertension, diabetes, smoking, and atherosclerosis are its major risk factors.
+There are very few clinically and pathologically proven cases of medial medullary syndrome.
+Lateral medullary syndrome is more common.
+According to a study, the highest incidence is seen in middle-aged males at 50-60 years.
+Hypertension, diabetes, smoking, and atherosclerosis are the major risk factors.